keu/docs/software_versioned_docs/version-0.25/environment-variables.md

 ### via `.env` (_Local Only_)

-The [Astronomer Software CLI](cli-quickstart.md) comes with the ability to bring in Environment Variables from a specified `.env` file, which was automatically generated when you initialized an Airflow project on Astronomer via `$ astro dev init`.
+The [Astronomer CLI](cli-quickstart.md) comes with the ability to bring in Environment Variables from a specified `.env` file, which was automatically generated when you initialized an Airflow project on Astronomer via `$ astro dev init`.

 To add Environment Variables locally,